e-by-e/Cumulants-CE/README.md

 ### python example_GUI.py

-After this a Graphical User Interface is opened.
+Subsequently a Graphical User Interface is opened.

 The user should provide the following input information: